 You’re more than a transcript and test score.
 Our holistic approach to admissions means we consider your academic achievements along with your activities, interests, and aspirations.

-For a full breakdown of what we’re looking for in terms of high school coursework and co-curricular activities, plus how to get your application fee waived, visit Applying to St. Lawrence.
+For a full breakdown of what we’re looking for in terms of high school coursework and co-curricular activities, visit Applying to St. Lawrence.

 - St. Lawrence Application or Common Application